Updated by Bobby

 While this reduces the pedal's flexibility, it improves the tone and overall sound quality of the effect.

-Guitar players that prefer a vintage, true analog tone will appreciate how the Carbon Copy sounds right out of the box and likely won't want to spend much time tinkering with the sound.
+Guitar players that prefer a vintage, true analog tone will appreciate how the Carbon Copy sounds right out of the box and likely won't want to spend much time adjusting the sound.

 Control is limited to the following: